 - It is used when the speaker is unable to choose the right words to express or say something.

 - It is used for social purposes in order to avoid using offensive words.

-- It is used in politics and law and sometimes it becomes difficult to judge which perspective of a politician or a lawyer should be supported.
+- It is used in politics and law, and sometimes it becomes difficult to judge which perspective of a politician or a lawyer should be supported.

-Examples of Circumlocution from Literature
+Examples of Circumlocution in Literature

 “Then weigh what loss your honour may sustain

 If with too credent ear you list his songs,

 Or lose your heart, or your chaste treasure open

 Laertes gives his domineering suggestion genuinely here, but his tone seemed to be of a prepared speech.
 He neither shows real awareness of, nor consideration for, Ophelia’s feelings.
 By using circumlocution, he underscores her feminine inferiority.

 Example #2: The Rape of the Lock (By Alexander Pope)